pygreece/community/organization/principles/en.md

   by a regular vote with simple majority.

-- In the case of dissolution, the assets of PyGreece AMKE go to an NGO voted by the General Assembly of PyGreece community meeting.
+- In the case of dissolution, the assets of PyGreece AMKE go to an NGO voted by the General Assembly of the PyGreece community.